Debate 10 of 18

 Clinical Implications

-This is the central tension within psychoanalytic training.
+This is a live tension inside psychoanalytic training, sharpest in the British Kleinian and post-Kleinian lineages where both figures are claimed at once.
 Kleinian supervision often involves the supervisor identifying the unconscious phantasy and helping the supervisee see it.
 Bionian supervision often involves the supervisor helping the supervisee tolerate the confusion of not yet knowing.
 Both claim to serve the patient.
 The Kleinian risks imposing meaning.
 The Bionian risks leaving the patient stranded in formlessness.

 In Session